 1 clove = 1 teaspoon chopped garlic = 1/2 teaspoon garlic paste = 1/2 teaspoon minced garlic = 1/ 8 teaspoon garlic powder = 1/2 teaspoon garlic flakes = 1/4 teaspoon granulated garlic

-1-inch piece of ginger = 1 1/2 teaspoons minced ginger = 1 1/2 teaspoons ginger paste
+1-inch piece of ginger = 1 tablespoons minced ginger = 1 tablespoons ginger paste

 Ghee & Oil

-I prefer using ghee—Indian clarified butter—for most fat requirements, but a neutral oil of your choice will work as well.
-When using oil, my preference is avocado oil or coconut oil, depending on the dish.
+I prefer using ghee—Indian clarified butter—for most fat requirements, or you can use a neutral oil of your choice.
+I prefer avocado or coconut oil, depending on the dish.
 I have posted a recipe for making your own ghee, which is fun and easy to do.